Two-dimensional local Hamiltonian problem with area laws is QMA-complete: Preliminaries

-Since $S_\alpha$ is a monotonically decreasing function of $\alpha$, area laws for $S_{\alpha_1}$ are more stringent than those for $S_{\alpha_2}$ if $\alpha_1<\alpha_2$.
-In 1D, bounded (or even logarithmic divergence of) $S_0$ across all bipartite cuts implies efficient exact (up to the truncation of real numbers) MPS representations \cite{Vid03}; bounded (or logarithmic divergence of) $S_\alpha$ for $0<\alpha<1$ across all cuts implies efficient MPS approximations \cite{VC06}.
-See \cite{SWVC08} for an extensive discussion of the relation between the scaling of the Renyi entanglement entropy and efficient MPS approximations in 1D quantum systems.
+Since $S_\alpha$ is monotonically non-increasing with respect to $\alpha$, an area law for $S_\alpha$ implies that for $S_\beta$ if $\alpha\le\beta$.
+In 1D, bounded (or even a logarithmic divergence of) $S_0$ across every bipartite cut implies an efficient exact (up to the truncation of real numbers) MPS representation \cite{Vid03}; bounded (or a logarithmic divergence of) $S_\alpha$ for any $0<\alpha<1$ implies an efficient MPS approximation \cite{VC06, SWVC08}.